Criminal Justice Administration Degree

 Criminal Justice Administration Salary and Job Outlook

-Given the variety of jobs graduates of criminal justice administration programs may pursue, salary and job growth rates vary tremendously.
-For example, criminal investigators earned $77,210 in 2015 while security managers earned $104,850 and probation officers earned $49,360.1,2,3 Criminal investigators had no projected job growth, while security managers and probation officers had a slow projected growth rate of 2 to 4% through 2024.1,2,3
+Given the variety of jobs graduates of criminal justice administration programs may pursue, salary and job growth rates in related fields will vary tremendously.
+For example, criminal investigators earned a median of $79,970 in 2017 while security managers earned a median of $105,610 and probation officers earned a median of $51,410.1,2,3 All positions, from criminal investigators to security managers to probation officers, have average projected job growth of 5 to 9% through 2026.
+1,2,3

 - American Correctional Association: A professional development network for professionals interested in correctional administration opportunities.

 - Justice Research and Statistics Association: An organization for data-driven professionals, researchers, and policy makers in the criminal justice field.

 - National Criminal Justice Association: Researches and advocates on behalf of its membership in Washington DC on federal criminal justice issues.

 Question: What skills do I need to excel in a criminal justice administration degree?